 - Societe Generale Ghana PLC as a company that is listed on the Ghana Stock Exchange shall be headed by an effective Board providing strategic guidance to lead and control the company and which shall be accountable to its shareholders.
-The Board of directors shall assume the primary responsibility of fostering the long-term sustainable business of the company consistent with: - a.
-Bank of Ghana Regulations; - b.
-The Bank of Ghana Corporate Governance Directive 2018; - c.
-The Securities & Exchange Corporate Governance Code 2020; - d.
-Their fiduciary responsibility to the shareholders; - e.
-Their responsibility to ensure the company operates in an effective, fair, ethical and prudent manner; and - f.
-Their duty to have regard for the interests of employees and others as appropriate. - 2.
-The Bank, Societe Generale Ghana PLC, is a subsidiary of the Societe Generale Group.
+The Board of directors shall assume the primary responsibility for fostering the long-term, sustainable business of the company consistent with: - a.
+Bank of Ghana Regulations - b.
+The Bank of Ghana Corporate Governance Directive 2018 - c.
+The Securities & Exchange Corporate Governance Code 2020 - d.
+Banks and Specialised Deposit Taking Institutions 2016, Act 930 - e.
+Companies Act 2019, Act 992 - f.
+Borrowers and Lenders Act 2020, Act 1052 - g.
+Ghana Investment Promotion Centre Act 2013, Act 865 - h.
+Securities Industry Act 2016, Act 929 - i.
+Their fiduciary responsibility to the shareholders; - j.
+Their responsibility to ensure the company operates in an effective, fair, ethical and prudent manner; and - k.
+Their duty to have regard to the interests of employees and others as appropriate. - 2.
+The Bank Societe Generale Ghana PLC is a subsidiary of the Societe Generale Group.
 The Board of Directors considers that the banking and financial industry is an essential contributor to economic development.
-The Board of Directors is fully aware of its role and responsibilities.
+The Board of Directors are fully aware of their role and responsibilities.
 The Directors appointed to the Board are committed to conducting their activities in a responsible way.
 Taking into account the economic, environmental, social consequences and the impact of its activities, this Charter is to reaffirm the responsibilities of the Board.

-1.2.
 BOARD OF DIRECTORS RESPONSIBILITY